OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-07.md

 ## 1 Corinthians 7:16

-For how do you know, wife, whether you will save your husband?
-Or how do you know, husband, whether you will save your wife?
+For how can you be certain, wife, whether you will lead your husband to salvation?
+Or you, husband, whether you will lead your wife to the same?

 ## 1 Corinthians 7:17